19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (c) provide for the period and commencement of cover under the Scheme;

+(ca) provide, in respect of each class of members of the Scheme, for the amount of money for which a member of the Scheme may be insured under the Scheme;

+[Act 20 of 2011 wef 30/12/2011]

-(d) provide for the amount of money payable by the Board to the Housing Authority or the approved mortgagee in the event of the death or incapacity of a member of the Scheme;
+(d) provide, in respect of each class of members of the Scheme, for the amount of money payable by the Board to the Housing Authority or the approved mortgagee in the event of the death or incapacity of a member of the Scheme;

+[Act 20 of 2011 wef 30/12/2011]

-(e) provide for the amount of money payable by the Board under the Scheme where the prescribed premium has not been fully paid;
+(e) provide, in respect of each class of members of the Scheme, for the amount of money payable by the Board under the Scheme where the prescribed premium has not been fully paid;

+[Act 20 of 2011 wef 30/12/2011]

 (f) provide for the refund of any premium and the circumstances under which the refund shall be made and at such rates as may be prescribed by the Minister;